za3k/za3k.com/archive/ninjas.md

 - If a ninja **runs out of stars**, they whisper "Ninja Down" or use a hand signal.
 They are now Front.
 The old Front immediately swaps Roles with them, permanently.
 For example, if Front (Red) was Cheat, and Enemy (Blue) runs out of stars, then Blue becomes both Front and Cheat, and Red takes over as Enemy.
 The new Front is not allowed to switch out again until they get a star again.
 - If **Goal** decides the team has accomplished the main goal, they shout "**PASS!**".
 The ninjas have passed their final exam and won the game.
 The game is over.

-##Exam Grade
+##Exam Score
 - At the end of the game, **your score is the number of stars you threw**.
 My recommended method is to make a tally mark whenever you throw a star.
-This is your individual grade.
-The team grade is the sum of the individual scores.
+This is your individual score.
+The team score is the sum of the individual scores.
 If you don't have paper, or don't want to keep track, you can just guess instead.
-- (Optional) The ninjas **fail the final** if 30 minutes pass and they haven't won (or however long you want to play for).
+- (Optional) The ninjas **fail the final exam** if X minutes pass and they haven't won (I suggest 5 to 30 minutes as a good limit).
 They also lose one point for each minute that passed before they sucessfully passed their exam.

 ##More Players
 - Ninjas Ninjas Ninjas requires at least 3 players, but it probably works with more.
 You need one Role per playe.
 Come up with your own Roles.
 Each Role needs at least one Problem Star, and at least one Point Star.
 If you have good Role ideas and try them out, send it to me!